jepasq/backup-prog/README.md

 ## Installation

-`backup-prog` needs to be installed before correctly running.
+`backup-prog` needs to be installed before correctly running but before copying files, you may want to tune destination directory according to your filesystem.

 ### Destination